StoneStepsInc/exiv2-nuget/README.md

 Current version of Nuget does not provide support for updating `.vcxproj` files via command line tools, which limits CMake in being able to handle Nuget packages gracefully.

+## Migrating from 0.27.6

+There are many breaking changes in Exiv2 v0.28.0, compared to v0.27.6.
+Some of the most notable ones are listed below.

+  * `Exiv2::Image::AutoPtr` has been replaced with
+    `Exiv2::Image::UniquePtr`.
+  * The ubiquitous `toLong()` methods has been replaced with `toInt64()` for signed integers and with `toUint32() for unsigned integers.
+  * `Exiv2::AnyError` has been removed.
+  * Native support for wide-character paths has been removed (see the `01-wide-char-paths.patch` section above, however).

 ### Nuget dependencies patches